cpellouin/mmajconline/index.md

 #### **May 20, 2020, 15h (online)**

-* Presentation by Jim Madsen entitled _Cosmic Ray Research with the IceCube Neutrino Observatory: The Other Cosmic Messengers_.
+* Presentation by Jim Madsen (University of Wisconsin), entitled _Cosmic Ray Research with the IceCube Neutrino Observatory: The Other Cosmic Messengers_.

 #### **May 13, 2020, 14h (online)**

-* Presentation by Sébastien Guillot entitled _Measuring the Radius of Neutron Stars and Other Results from the NICER Mission_.
+* Presentation by Sébastien Guillot (IRAP), entitled _Measuring the Radius of Neutron Stars and Other Results from the NICER Mission_.

 #### **April 29, 2020, 13h30 (online)**